Bouncy Paradise inflatable indoor playground in Singapore, features bouncy castle inflatable slides to zoom down, ball

 Sassy Mama Tips

 - Do note that you’ll need non-slip socks to bounce so bring your own.

-- There are lots of crew to keep an eye on safety but we recommend watching your kids closely, as little ones can get lost in the deep ball pits and when it’s at peak busy periods there’s lots of opportunity for head bangs and clashes.
+- There are crew to keep an eye on safety but we recommend watching your kids closely, as little ones can get lost in the deep ball pits and when it’s at peak busy periods there’s lots of opportunity for head bangs and clashes.

 - The entry price applies to everyone (13 months old and above) who goes inside Bouncy Paradise whether you enter the bounce zone or just sit in the cafe.
 This is meant to encourage parents to bond and bounce with their kiddos.